KTRDeveloper/charity-dao/docs/index.md

 *Published on: 1-Dec-2024*

-A Decentralized Autonomous Organization (DAO) is an organization where the rules of operation and organizational logic are encoded as a smart contracts that are deployed on a blockchain.
+A Decentralized Autonomous Organization (DAO) is an organization where the rules of operation and organizational logic are encoded as smart contracts that are deployed on a blockchain.
 DAOs have interesting characteristics such as decentralization, transparency, and independence which make them an excellent choice for organizations that manage public goods.
-In this article, we'll walk through the process starting from implementation to operation of a DAO, using the example of a charitable organization.
+In this article, we'll walk through the process of creating a DAO starting from implementation to operation, using the example of a charitable organization.

 ## What are we going to build?